 When it comes to online, virtual learning, it can sometimes be challenging for learners to stay engaged and attentive.
 While many courses turn to polls and quizzes as a method of ensuring that learners are acquiring the necessary knowledge, there are also a number of other ways to engage your audiences.
+So, how do you make virtual training more engaging?
 Read on for three unique engagement techniques to try with your learners!

 1. Add Kahoot!

 Consider adding Kahoot! to your session.
 Kahoot! is a free game-based learning platform in which teachers can create learning games or trivia quizzes on any topic.
 The games encourage friendly competition, use a colorful, engaging design, and offer a fast-paced (and fun!) way to test learners’ knowledge.
 To learn how Asana uses Kahoot! in its workshops, check out our recent webinar with Daniel Quick: Creating Delightful Customer Education Programs that Drive Business Outcomes.

 2. Use a prompt, then ask for participation